nextcloud/documentation/admin_manual/installation/source_installation.rst

 If any of your system environment variables are not present in the file then you must add them.

+Alternatively it is possible to use the enviornemt variables of your system by modifying

+    /etc/php/7.0/fpm/pool.d/www.conf

+and uncommenting the line

+    clear_env = no

 When you are using shared hosting or a control panel to manage your `Nextcloud VM
 <https://github.com/nextcloud/vm>`_ or server, the configuration files are almost
 certain to be located somewhere else, for security and flexibility reasons, so